Last Updated on December 12, 2020 by PixelPluck

 While Sony realized this long back and Canon following it, Nikon was the last to jump into this ship of mirrorless cameras future.
 In 2013, mirrorless system cameras constituted about five percent of total camera shipments.
 Today it stands close to 50%.

 The previous years have been a frenzy for manufacturers.
 Nikon introduced the mirrorless line up of Nikon Z6 and Z7.
 Sony came up with a massive 61MP A7R IV.
 Canon launched the EOS R series.

 What are the mirrorless camera options for an average consumer in 2020?

 - Nikon Z6 and Nikon Z7 both of them being full-frame where Z7 comes with 45.7 megapixels while the more affordable Z6 is 24.5 megapixels.

 - Canon EOS R lineup from Canon.

-- There are more options from different manufacturers but it would be wise to invest in an established brand with better ecosystem of available lenses and accessories.
+- There are more options from different manufacturers but it would be wise to invest in an established brand with a better ecosystem of available lenses and accessories.

-While ‘DSLR cameras are Dead in 2020’ remains anyone guess, if you are looking for a lens upgrade to get better results from your current DSLR?
+If you are looking for a lens upgrade to get better results from your current DSLR?
 Check best lenses to upgrade from kit lens here.